6 tricks to tame your inner critic while writing your thesis

-As soon as Gertrude writes a sentence, she hears an inner voice which says: “No, this is too stupid.
+As soon as Gertrude writes a sentence, she hears an inner voice: “No, this is too stupid.
 You cannot write this,” or she mentally sees her supervisor’s sarcastic face.
 She deletes the sentence; tries another one.
 Again, “This is ridiculous, delete it immediately.”
 Again, she wipes it out.
 After having tried several sentences, the inner voice becomes louder: “You’ll never get it done.
 It is too difficult for you.
 You are incapable.
 What a shame!”

 This inner voice Gertrude hears is well-known by most PhD candidates.
 It is called the inner critic or inner censor: It is an internal voice which undermines your accomplishments or compares you to others.
 The inner critic blocks you, inhibits you – in brief: it drives you mad.